-This section should be used to address Assessment Criterion 2, 6 or 10 - Project methodology.
-Please provide sufficient information to justify the design and conduct of the proposed research as specified in section 5, including details that relate to priority populations, where applicable.
+This section should be used to address Assessment Criterion 2 - Project methodology.
+Please provide sufficient information to justify the design and conduct of the proposed research as specified in section 5.1, including details that relate to priority populations, where applicable.